U-Battery brings together members of Canada’s nuclear supply chain

 More than 30 vendors representing a broad cross-section of Canada’s nuclear supply chain had the opportunity to have 1-on-1 meetings with U-Battery project leads and hear directly from U-Battery’s subject matter experts on the design and supply chain benefits of U-Battery’s technology.

-“This is an important period for U-Battery as we prepare to expand our design and licensing team in readiness for the next stage of development,” said White.
+“This is an important period for U-Battery as we prepare to expand our design and licensing team in readiness for the next stage of development,”

 Over the long-term, U-Battery will establish a supply chain in Canada to support the deployment of the project.
 Key Canadian manufacturing capability and capacity will be required in the supply chain, including assembly, construction and installation for eventual fleet rollout in key markets in Canada.